2 Green Tips For Cleaning Your Shower heads

 For Cleaning Showerheads:

-Because the mineral deposits in a showerhead are usually deeper in the spout, you’ll want to soak your showerhead in a container of the vinegar solution for a few hours to overnight.
-The acid in the vinegar should remove all lime and sediments on its own.
+Because the mineral deposits in a showerhead are usually deeper in the spout, you’ll want to soak your showerhead in a container of vinegar solution for a few hours to overnight.
+The acid in the vinegar should remove all lime and sediments.
 Be sure to rinse it clean before putting it back to remove the smell.

 Vinegar is quite an amazing bathroom cleaning tool.
-It kills germs, cuts through soap scum and kills mold.
-Be sure to take advantage of its fighting power to save money and to go green.
-If these tips down solve your water flow problems, feel free to call our Fairfax plumbers for professional help.
-The problem may require a replacement faucet or the sediment may be in your pipes.
+It kills germs, cuts through soap scum, and kills mold.
+Take advantage of its fighting power to save money and go green.
+If these tips don’t solve your water flow problems, feel free to call our Fairfax plumbers for professional help.
+The problem may require a replacement faucet, or the sediment may be in your pipes.
 As always, you can get a plumber in your home for free***, so there’s no need to put it off.
 Call F.H.
-Furr Plumbing, Heating & Air Conditioning at (703) 496-5016.
+Furr Plumbing, Heating & Air Conditioning at (703) 690-0449.